TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-sql-discoverdbissue.md

             "id": "database_Name",
             "order": 4,
             "controlType": "textbox",
-            "displayLabel": "Provide the name(s) of the databases you are unable to discover", "watermarkText": "Enter database name(s) separated by comma", "required": false
+            "displayLabel": "Provide the name(s) of the databases you are unable to discover:", "watermarkText": "Enter database name(s) separated by comma", "required": false
         },